jhoglassx/myservice/README.md

-# My Services

-Descrição breve do projeto.

-## Tecnologias Utilizadas

-- Linguagem: Kotlin
-- Arquitetura: MVVM (Model-View-ViewModel)
-- Biblioteca de Injeção de Dependência: Dagger Hilt
-- Banco de Dados: (Opcional - inclua aqui se você estiver usando algum banco de dados)

-## Arquitetura

-Este projeto segue a arquitetura MVVM e utiliza Dagger Hilt para injeção de dependência.
-A arquitetura é composta pelas seguintes camadas:

-- **Data**: Lida com a fonte de dados, como acesso ao banco de dados, chamadas de API, etc.
-- **Domain**: Contém a lógica de negócios do aplicativo e define os casos de uso.
-- **Presentation**: Responsável pela interface do usuário e pela apresentação dos dados.
-- **DI (Injeção de Dependência)**: Utiliza Dagger Hilt para configurar e fornecer dependências.

-## Estrutura do Projeto

-Explicação da estrutura de diretórios do projeto.

-## Instalação

-Instruções para instalar e configurar o projeto localmente:

-1. Clone este repositório.
-2. Abra o projeto no Android Studio ou outra IDE compatível com Kotlin.
-3. Build e execute o aplicativo.

-## Uso

-- Descreva como o aplicativo funciona e como o Dagger Hilt é configurado.
-- Mostre exemplos de injeção de dependência usando Dagger Hilt.
-- Explique como as dependências são definidas no módulo do Dagger Hilt.

-## Contribuição

-Se você deseja contribuir com este projeto, siga estas diretrizes:

-1
+# Project Name

+Brief project description.

+## Used Technologies

+- Language: Kotlin
+- Architecture: MVVM (Model-View-ViewModel)
+- Dependency Injection Library: Dagger Hilt
+- Database: (Optional - include here if you are using any database)

+## Architecture

+This project follows the MVVM architecture and utilizes Dagger Hilt for dependency injection.
+The architecture consists of the following layers:

+- **Data**: Deals with data sources, such as database access, API calls, etc.
+- **Domain**: Contains the business logic of the application and defines use cases.
+- **Presentation**: Responsible for the user interface and data presentation.
+- **DI (Dependency Injection)**: Uses Dagger Hilt to configure and provide dependencies.

+## Project Structure

+Explanation of the project's directory structure.

+## Installation

+Instructions for installing and configuring the project locally:

+1. Clone this repository.
+2. Open the project in Android Studio or another IDE compatible with Kotlin.
+3. Build and run the application.

+## Usage

+- Describe how the application works and how Dagger Hilt is configured.
+- Provide examples of dependency injection using Dagger Hilt.
+- Explain how dependencies are defined in the Dagger Hilt module.

+## Contribution

+If you wish to contribute to this project, follow these guidelines:

+1. Fork the repository.
+2. Create a branch for your contribution (`git checkout -b feature/your-contribution`).
+3. Make your changes and add tests, if applicable.
+4. Submit a pull request describing your changes clearly and concisely.
+5. Await review and feedback from the development team.

+## License

+This project is under the MIT License.
+Refer to the `LICENSE` file for more details.

+## Contact

+If you have any questions or need support, contact via your@email.com.

+## Screenshots

+(Optional - include screenshots of your application for demonstration.)

+## Roadmap

+Describe upcoming steps and planned features for the project, if applicable.